DIY Workbenches: 5 You Can Build in a Weekend

 4. DOOR-TOP BENCH

 Planning on doing some serious work with hand tools?
-A solid-core door makes an excellent workbench top, as in this design from Woodgears.
+A solid-core door makes an excellent top for a DIY workbench, as in the workbench plans from Woodgears.
 The base is made of affordable dimensional lumber, with joints that are both glued and bolted, meaning this bench is not only a thrifty option, but a sturdy one, indeed.

 5. LAMINATED MDF WORKBENCH

-My next bench will be inspired by this design from Fine Woodworking.
-Though intended for sophisticated woodworking, it won’t cost a lot to assemble.
+My next bench will be inspired by these workbench plans from Fine Woodworking.
+Though intended for sophisticated woodworking, this DIY workbench won’t cost a lot to assemble.
 The top uses two sheets of laminated MDF, and the plan incorporates handy features like bench dog holes and a woodworking vise.